Wednesday, 26 April 2017

-In a pair of interviews, given in spite of U.S. District Judge Richard Holwell's request that jurors not speak to the media, juror Leila Gonzalez Gorman said that the panel had decided that Rajaratnam was guilty by the second day of deliberations—deliberations that took an additional 10 days as the eight women and four men carefully sifted through each of the 14 counts against the Galleon Group founder.
+In a pair of interviews, with The Wall Street Journal and Bloomberg News, given in spite of U.S. District Judge Richard Holwell's request that jurors not speak to the media, juror Leila Gonzalez Gorman said that the panel had decided that Rajaratnam was guilty by the second day of deliberations—deliberations that took an additional 10 days as the eight women and four men carefully sifted through each of the 14 counts against the Galleon Group founder.

 "We all wanted to give Raj the benefit of the doubt," Gorman told the Journal.
 "I wanted to believe he was an honest man.
 How could someone so smart and rich already be involved in something so horrendous?"